ess-dmsc-dram/documents/mantid/wfm/wfm_stitching.md

 Until 2018, WFM frame boundaries had to be given manually as an input to the [ESS WFM processing module](https://git.esss.dk/wedel/wfm_stitching).
 This first method aimed to automatize the frame boundary detection process by using some signal processing techniques (including peak-finding).

 Note that throughout this document, we assume that the long pulse is being split into 6 frames, as this is the number of frames given by the WFM choppers at V20.
-There is however no reason the number has to be 6, and some ESS instruments are planning to use more than 6 frames (e.g. FREIA has a chopper design for 7 frames).
+There is however no reason the number has to be 6, and some ESS instruments are indeed planning to use more than 6 frames (e.g. FREIA has a chopper design for 7 frames).
 The procedures outlined below do not depend on the numebr of frames, and would remain identical.

 ### 2.1 Description of the frame-edge detection procedure